thenexthub/Codira/docs/proposals/rejected/Constructors.rst

 the signatures of all of the superclass's constructors into the subclass, ignoring those for which the subclass already has a constructor with the same signature.
-This approach does not translate well to Swift, because there is no way to gather all of the constructors in either the superclass or the subclass due to the presence of class extensions.
+This approach does not translate well to Codira, because there is no way to gather all of the constructors in either the superclass or the subclass due to the presence of class extensions.

-One potential approach is to bring Objective-C's notion of designated and secondary initializers into Swift.
+One potential approach is to bring Objective-C's notion of designated and secondary initializers into Codira.
 A "designated" constructor is responsible for calling the superclass constructor and then initializing its own instance variables.